Can your disaster recovery plan keep your business always on?

 The face of disaster has changed

-From the rise in sophisticated cybercrime to rapid technology-driven innovation to novel, natural catastrophes, the face of disruption and the pace of business has transformed since most plans were created.
+From the rise in sophisticated cybercrime to rapid technology-driven innovation to novel, natural catastrophes, the face of disruption and the pace of business have transformed since most plans were created.

 With e-commerce giants conducting more than 300 transactions per second, and retail businesses ringing up more than half a million dollars in sales per minute, one minute of data loss can create an irreparable impact on a business.
 In addition to the lost revenue, organizations must manage the complexity of untangling customer interactions, make sure that instructions to warehouses or production sites aren’t lost or duplicated and—simultaneously—deal with the compliance implications of a data breach.